ALASdoo/wedoqa_com/content/home/experience.md

   company_url = ""
   location = ""
   description = """
-  * Our project management process assures that your software development stays on track
+  * Innovative project management solutions at every stage of the development process
-  * We are committed to providing innovative solutions through project management consulting
+  * Clear communication every step of the way
-  * Project management tools we use commonly include Atlassian JIRA, Rally, Trello, Asana, Github, Gitlab, Clubhouse, TestRail, Redmine
+  * Project management from the start or take over of underperforming projects
-  * Adaptability to various project management methodologies
+  * Ensure your project is on time, on track and on budget using your preferred PM workflow—Agile, Scrum, Kanban, and Traditional methodologies
-  * Our workflow usually implies Agile, Scrum, Kanban, and Traditional methodologies
+  * Measurable milestones ensuring you are apprised of the project status
-  * Constantly tracking project status, milestones, and success
+  * Consulting for new and existing projects including case studies for in-depth insights
-  * We write case studies to have a better insight into our projects
+  * Manage within any PM tool including Atlassian JIRA, Rally, Trello, Asana, GitHub, Gitlab, Clubhouse, TestRail, Redmine

   """

 +++

-Our company's services include Quality Assurance, QA lead, Project Management, and Project Management Consulting.
+WeDoQA can assist at any stage of the development process.
+From Project Consulting to Full Project Management, QA Lead, and Manual or Automated Quality Assurance.
+This includes non-IT user testing to ensure your software does more than function but is intuitive and user-friendly.

-We are flexible with using any standard or custom methodology, depending on the type of the project - like Agile, Scrumm, and Traditional.
-We will ensure to maximize the use of resources and time.
-Our team is adaptable to the needs of the clients, thus, to any issue tracking system.
-Check our business domain:
+We work with you and your team within any type of PM methodology including Agile, Scrum, Kanban, and Traditional.
+Our goal is to deliver or ensure superior software while optimizing your time and budget.
+Reach out to start your project from scratch, complete existing projects or test finished software for function, efficiency, and compliance.